Today an officer for the Met Police told me EDUCO is "a company" and dismissed any concerns it was a cult.

 The Daily Record have issued a warning from a Cult Watchdog about EDUCO:

-The Irish Independent, who were first to report on the belief Quinn was the messiah in 1974, also reported on Quinn's followers belief his is the reincarnation of Jesus and followers kiss his feet in 2012:
+The Irish Independent, who were first to report on the belief Quinn was the messiah in 1974, also reported on Quinn's followers belief he is the reincarnation of Jesus and followers kiss his feet in 2012:

 An employee of an associated company even called it a Cult!